Vyridian/vxlisp/Readme.md

                   kidmap  : personmap  :doc "Map of kids"] :doc "This is a person structure")

-* How do a make a new people? -
+* How do I make new people? -
     (const jack : person
      (person :name "Jack" :age 10))